 Michelin insists and the FIA's response becomes more ironic and weighty:

 "We are surprised by your difficulties.
-Each team has two types of tires available.
+Each team has two types of tyres available.
 If one type doesn't work, the other is used, which usually has lower performance.
 It's hard to understand why you didn't do this after years of experience on this track.
 Now you can communicate to your customers what is the maximum speed at which they can enter turn 13, warning them not to hinder the passage of opponents".

 And on the question of the chicane: